What’s the absolute best way to start learning the guitar?

 What Might Trip You Up

-The second time through the riff doesn’t have the 8th note.
+The second time through, the riff doesn’t have the 8th note.
 It has a pause before launching back into it.
-That can make it feel like the time signature of the song is odd.
+That can make it feel like the song’s time signature is odd.

 Day Tripper – The Beatles